 Salesmsg integrates with Salesforce Agentforce, bringing your SMS conversation history directly into the AI agent experience.
-Ask the agent questions about a contact's messages, get instant summaries, and generate ready-to-send SMS drafts — all without leaving Salesforce.
+Ask the agent questions about a contact's messages, get instant summaries, generate ready-to-send SMS drafts, and send messages — all without leaving Salesforce.

 What You Can Do